Each Island Community is very unique

 Anna Maria Island is the northernmost of a string of barrier islands that extends in a southerly direction.
 Located on the West Coast of Florida, about 35 Miles south of Tampa, Anna Maria Island is the barrier between the turquoise waters of the Gulf of Mexico and Tampa Bay.
 Almost 8 miles of white-sand beaches are stretching along the Gulf coastline southwards to Longboat Key Pass.

-There is an extensive canal network throughout the island which hardly visible – but many homes have their deep water dock, and many homes offer spectacular bay views.
+There is an extensive canal network throughout the island which is hardly visible – but many homes have their deep water dock, and many homes offer spectacular bay views as well.

 If you are the athletic type, activities on Longboat Key are endless.
 Fishing, shelling, biking, rollerblading, and water sports are some of the activities on the island; you name it, and you can be sure that you can do it on Longboat Key.
 Tennis and Golf enthusiasts are welcome to take advantage of the first-class Longboat Key Country Club.
 There are not too many barrier islands with golf courses.
 However, Longboat Key is one of them.